Part of the Fractional Leadership series

 Choose a fractional operator when: You need someone to own execution, your team lacks senior leadership in a critical function, and you need measurable results within 3-6 months.

 The cost comparison: A good management consultant charges $300-500/hour for 6-8 weeks of work, delivering a strategy.
 A fractional operator charges $12-20K/month for 3-6 months, delivering results.
 The consultant is cheaper upfront.
-The operator is cheaper per outcome.
+The operator is cheaper per outcome when the gap was execution, not missing analysis.

 The Question That Reveals the Answer